run-ai/genv/_sources/usage/advanced-usage.rst.txt

    sudo -E env | grep GENV_

-In addition to that, some genv functionality is implemented as :ref:`shims <Shims>`.
+In addition to that, some Genv functionality is implemented as :ref:`shims <Shims>`.
-When applications such as :code:`nvidia-smi` and :code:`docker` are being executed inside an activated environment, their respective shims get called instead. genv modifies the environment variable :code:`PATH` to do so.
+When applications such as :code:`nvidia-smi` and :code:`docker` are being executed inside an activated environment, their respective shims get called instead.
+Genv modifies the environment variable :code:`PATH` to do so.

 You can see this by running the following command from an activated environment: